-A Partner at Butler since 1997, J. Pablo Cáceres devotes his Tampa practice to the areas of arson & fraud, coverage defense, and extra-contractual matters.
-He is a first and third party coverage and bad faith litigator who handles construction defect, commercial, insurance broker E&O, and other types of insurance-related litigation.
+A Partner at Butler since 1997, he is a first and third party coverage and bad faith litigator who handles construction defect, commercial, insurance broker E&O, and other types of insurance-related litigation.
 In addition to representing insurers in both federal and state trials and appeals, Pablo handles complex coverage and property pre-suit claims.

 Pablo was raised in North Carolina and received his undergraduate and law degrees at the University of North Carolina at Chapel Hill.
 He has been admitted to all Florida Federal Courts and is a member of the bar in Florida, Virginia, and Texas.